Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Algorithm Details of Tree-Structured Parzen Estimator

-In this section, we describe each component of TPE and we elucidate the roles of each control parameter.
-More specifically, we would like to highlight how each control parameter affects the trade-off between exploitation and exploration.
-As discussed earlier, roughly speaking, exploitation is to search near good observations and exploration is to search unseen regions.
-Throughout this section, (\texttt{arg\_name}) in each section title refers to the corresponding argument's name in Optuna and we use the default values of Optuna v3.1.0 for each visualization if not specified.
-Since the details of each component vary a lot by different versions, we list the difference in Table~\ref{main:algorithm-detail:tab:component-comparison}.
+This section describes each component of TPE and elucidates the roles of each control parameter.
+More specifically, we highlight the effects of each control parameter on the trade-off between exploitation and exploration.
+Roughly speaking, exploitation searches near promising observations and exploration searches unseen regions.
+Each subsection title accompanies (\texttt{arg\_name}), which refers to the corresponding argument's name of \texttt{TPESampler} in Optuna.
+Each visualization uses the default setting except \texttt{multivariate=True} of Optuna v4.0.0 if not specified.
+Table~\ref{main:algorithm-detail:tab:component-comparison} presents the implementational differences in TPE variants.